asma393/cancer-genomics-mini-project/README.md

 This project demonstrates a simple bioinformatics pipeline for analyzing tumor mutation datasets using Linux command-line tools and Bash scripting.

+# Biological context
+cancer arises from the accumulation of somatics mutations in key genes such as TP53,KRAS and BRAF.
+This mini project simulates a tumor mutation dataset and demonstrates how basic bioinformatics tools can be used to explore mutation patterns.

 ## Project structure

 Cancer_Genomics_Mini_Project